 - There are strong arrangements for monitoring our compliance with certain types of operational risks. - Each risk is the Corporate Risk Register has been considered from the perspective of the risk to the people of Gwynedd, not from the Council's introverted point of view. - A new Corporate Risk Register was launched on 6 March 2021.
-The new system offers a userfriendly facility in each department as they consider their priorities and identify what needs to be done, and to assist members in challenging performance and ensuring that the expected action has been taken. - The Covid-19 pandemic has been a significant test for the Influenza Pandemic Plan and for the Council's service continuity plans.
-We immediately saw what happenes with any such plan, that there were things that were not addressed in the plan.
-For example, the flu pandemic plan did not envisage that society itself would be locked down and there would be a need to cope not only with staff absences but also with staff all working from home. - However, a response was achieved and the comparatively lower incidence of cases than predicted in the original projection; the limiting of the number of deaths and the fact that the Council has been able to continue to deliver its Priority 1 services is evidence of this.
+The new system has proven to be a convenient facility for users in every department as they consider their priorities and identify what needs to be done, and to assist members in challenging performance and ensuring that the expected action has been taken. - Lessons have been learnt from the Covid-19 which have been valuable in subsequent crises, e.g. the war in Ukraine.